EmileTrotignon/embedded_ocaml_templates/README.md

 # Embedded Ocaml Templates

 EML is a simple templating language that lets you generate text with plain OCaml.
+It is analogous to the way you would write PHP pages, but the langage being Ocaml instead.

 The syntax is as follow :

-First of all, you need to declare the template's arguments at the top of the template :
+First of all, you can declare the template's arguments at the top of the template :

 ```eml
 <%# arg1 (arg2:type) (arg3_1, arg3_2) %>
 ```

+This is optionnal, but this is the way to get ocaml values from the outside.
+You could also link a library that exposes the values.

 Then you can use two tags :